Gkicks/expense-tracker/README.md

 #### New User Goals

 - To be able to set up a new account
-- To understand how to use the application
+- To understand how to use the program
 - To be able to choose their own username

 #### Existing User Goals